 - Essential Links

 If you were injured during a hospital stay, suffered an infection as a result of poor hygiene in a hospital setting, or been misdiagnosed, or suffered some other form of medical negligence, you may be able to claim compensation.
-This guide provides essential reading on how to file a claim for negligence against University Hospital of Wales, Cardiff.
+This guide provides essential reading on how to make University Hospital of Wales negligence claims.

 You could make a claim for any type of injury caused by a member of the medical profession which includes surgeons, accident and emergency staff, or any other medical professional who works in a hospital.
 If you are considering making a claim, it is important to note there is a personal injury claims time limit of three years, although there are exceptions to this statutory deadline.

+If you’re thinking about making University Hospital of Wales negligence claims, it’s important that you have a strong understanding of what negligence actually is.
 No matter what medical setting whether in Cardiff’s Heath Hospital, a dental practice, a GP surgery, or another healthcare facility, medical professionals have a duty of care towards patients.
-If they fail to provide a good standard of care, and this failure causes you harm it could entitle you to seek compensation by filing a personal injury claim.
+If they fail to provide a good standard of care, and this failure causes you any harm, it could entitle you to seek compensation by filing a personal injury claim.
 In order to pursue a hospital negligence claim, you would need to prove the following:

 - Some form of duty of care was owed to you by the hospital